signmotion/id_gen/README.md

 - Example of HID generation in your own language.
 - More predefined languages.
 See <https://github.com/bengourley/slugg/blob/master/slugg.js>

 It's just a habit of mine: writing down ideas that come to mind while working on a project.
 I confess that I rarely return to these notes.
-But now, hopefully, even if you don't have an idea yet, these notes will help you choose the suitable feature and become a contributor to the open-source community.
+But now, hopefully, even if you don't have an idea yet, the above notes will help you choose the suitable "feature" and become a contributor to the open-source community.

 Created [with ❤️](https://syrokomskyi.com)